General Location: 20 miles southeast of Forks, WA.

 Ecosystem type: Temperate rainforest, subalpine meadow, subalpine meadow basin, montane forest

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
-Camp in designated sites only.
-Please camp lightly to protect vegetation.
+Leave No Trace: Practice Leave No Trace during your stay to protect the resource and vegetation.
+Camp in designated sites only on bare ground.

 During Winter months, travel above Elk Lake is not recommended due to steep avalanche chutes.
 Ropes and anchors may be necessary to cross these safety.

-Climbing Mt.
-Olympus should only be attempted by experienced mountaineers who have glacier travel and crevasse rescue skills and gear.
+Climbing Mount Olympus should only be attempted by experienced mountaineers who have glacier travel and crevasse rescue skills and gear.